-A schedule for key document review (Ed Act, Directives etc.);
+A schedule for key document review (Ed Act, Directives etc.); and

-School plan requirements / identification of support strategies
+School plan requirements / identification of support strategies.

-;

-Beginning a dialog on school leadership; and
+Beginning a dialog on school leadership;

-Beginning the collection of evidence related to the evaluation process.
+Beginning the collection of evidence related to the evaluation process; and

 Written feedback will be provided to the principal towards the end of this first year.
 In most cases this will not be the final evaluation report but a summary of the process will be placed on a principal’s personnel file.